 Applicant Submit Button

 The submit button is a feature that, when enabled, will appear at the top of the Application Page only after all requirements for the application have been completed.
 At that time, the applicant will be able to submit their application.
+Note that there are no alerts which notify the applicant that they must click on the "Submit" button.
+Offices are encouraged to leverage the application instructions as well a requirement, such as a Learning Content, to provide the desired communication on how to submit the application.

 To enable the submit button feature from this page, click the "Applicant Submit Button" toggle switch at the bottom.
 This action will prompt additional configuration options to appear which include: